ztalab/ZAPortal/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in Ztalab!
+Thank you for your interest in ZTDBP!

 This project welcomes contributions and suggestions.
 Most contributions require you to signoff on your commits via the Developer Certificate of Origin (DCO).
 When you submit a pull request, a DCO-bot will automatically determine